CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.inspector.title.TitleInspector.md

-# [docs](index.md) » cp.apple.finalcutpro.main.Inspector.EffectInspector
+# [docs](index.md) » cp.apple.finalcutpro.inspector.title.TitleInspector
 ---

-Effect Inspector Module.
+Title Inspector Module.

 ## API Overview
 * Methods - API calls which can only be made on an object returned by a constructor